elec327/elec327.github.io/lab2/index.md

 _Questions from the skeleton code:_

 <ol class="questions" start="1">
-<li>In the Part 1 skeleton code, what is the frequency and period of the LED?
+<li>In the Part 1 delay cycles example code, what is the frequency and period of the LED?
 (Hint!
 You can assume that delay cycles is exact, but how many cycles does the next line take?)</li>
 </ol>